 Sailfishing on the OBSESSION

-The OBSESSION provides all bait and tackle, everything first class.
+The OBSESSION provides all bait and tackle.
 We use Shimano TLD 20's with 25 lb line on light action stand-up trolling rods.
-We use a myriad of natural bait dredges and teasers to raise sailfish.
-We encourage angler participation and enthusiastically work with anglers interested in the finer points of rigging natural baits and hooking their own fish.
-We will leave the dock at 6:30 AM and return around sunset (6 PM).
-We provide lunch, including sandwiches, munchies, fruit, yogurt, and drinks including a case each of water, soda and cervezas!
-All you need bring is polarized sunglasses, sunscreen, rubber soled shoes, hat, camera, and good luck!
+We encourage angler participation and enthusiastically work with everyone interested in hooking their own fish.
+We use exclusively circle hooks to reduce injury to the sailfish.
+We will leave the dock around 6:30 AM and return around sunset (5 PM).
+We provide lunch, including sandwiches, munchies, fruit, yogurt, and drinks including plenty of water, soda and beer!
+All you need bring is polarized sunglasses, sunscreen, rubber soled shoes, hat, camera, and plenty of good luck!

 Check out the fishing reports section for pictures of fishing this past season.